JulianOestreich90/ufo_sightings/README.md

 # Search Engine for UFO Sightings

 *This investigation on UFO Sighting data is purely descriptive.
-For interesting theories on extra-terrestrials and Aliens i would rather suggest reading some Sci-Fi Books for example from Stanislav Lem, than watching Ancient Aliens on Netflix.*
+For interesting information on extra-terrestrials and Aliens i would rather suggest Rick & Morty, than watching Ancient Aliens on Netflix.*

-This Search Engine for a [UFO Sightings Dataset](https://www.kaggle.com/NUFORC/ufo-sightings) is based on [Python Whoosh](https://whoosh.readthedocs.io/en/latest/intro.html) and its my first try of building a Search Engine.
+This Search Engine for a [UFO Sightings Dataset](https://github.com/timothyrenner/nuforc_sightings_data) is based on [Python Whoosh](https://whoosh.readthedocs.io/en/latest/intro.html) and its my first try of building a Search Engine.

 The results are rendered in a React.js Frontend with the help of [react-leaflet](https://www.openstreetmap.org/) using [OSM](https://www.openstreetmap.org/).